TwelfthFace/Externalator/README.md

 python3 externalator.py <companyname>`

 ## For The Future
-I plan to expand the scripts capabilties to cover a wider range of services.
+I plan to expand the script's capabilities to cover a wider range of services.